owoshch/owoshch.github.io/_posts/2018-3-17-grammar_checker.md

 DEV f1-score  | 0.69  | tbd | 0.692
 TEST f1-score | tbd   | tbd | tbd

+This simple algorithm cann extract some information about the neightbors.
+Still it's not enough to correctly distinguish A and AN determiners.

+{% include image.html url="/images/window_3_confusion_matrix_normalized_dev.png"
+description="Window size 3.
+F1-score: 0.684" %}

 <a name="bi-lstm"></a>
 ## Final version

 As a more sophisticated model we took a bi-LSTM architecture.
 We ran the experiments based on [Guillaume Genthial's](https://github.com/guillaumegenthial) implementation of [bi-LSTM+CRF arhitecture for Named Entity Recognition](https://github.com/guillaumegenthial/sequence_tagging).
 Guillaume precisely explains his code in this [blogpost](https://guillaumegenthial.github.io/sequence-tagging-with-tensorflow.html)

+Bi-LSTM helped to extract features from characters that increased the quality of A and AN classification.

 While CRF was not that helpful in determiners correction task as on NER, the embeddings for characters and words obtained from bi-LSTM helped to increase f1-score from 69% obtained by [Window classification model](https://github.com/owoshch/english_determiners_checker) to 75%.
 However, next step should be adding attention and an attempt to train this architecture on a larger dataset